-- If supplied, install the shaft locking cradle and secure tightly. - Protect all machined surfaces with anti-rust coating. - Install protective bearing paper to prevent bearing damage during shipping. - Protect the complete assembly with a minimum two layers of plastic and sufficient drainage to prevent water pooling within the component. - Install silica gel packets or other moisture-absorbing product.
+- If supplied, install the shaft locking cradle and secure tightly. - Protect all machined surfaces with anti-rust coating. - For motors intended for 6+ weeks of storage, install protective bearing paper to prevent bearing damage during shipping. - Protect the complete assembly with a minimum two layers of plastic and sufficient drainage to prevent water pooling within the component. - Install silica gel packets or other moisture-absorbing product.